n8n-io/n8n-docs/docs/workflow/workflows/connections.md

+---
+title: Connection
+description: A connection establishes a link between nodes to route data through the workflow².
+tags:
+  - Workflow²
+  - Connection
+---

 # Connection

 A connection establishes a link between nodes to route data through the workflow².
 A connection between two nodes passes data from one node's output to another node's input.
 Each node can have one or multiple connections.